Looking for some fun summer activities for kids that you can do this summer? Me too! Check out this list!

 - Learn acting skills with a local Christian drama group.
 The Academy of Arts is our local theater.
 It’s top-notch for teaching and can’t be beat for its Christian worldview.

 These are strange times we’re living, but God is still faithful.
-He has purposes for us even while we find ourselves a bit stranded at home.
+He has purposes for us, especially in trying times.
 Praying you choose joy as you find things to do that build your relationships with God and each other!

 What other ideas do you have for summer fun?
 Drop your links in the comments so we can all share!